AliBaghernejad/IrGeoSet/README.md

 # IrGeoSet
-Geographical Information of Iran, it's provinces and Cities
+Geographical Information of Iran, it's provinces, Cities and districts.

 ## Online Data Sources
 Geographical information can be accessed by online data sources such as google map and fusion table.